wp-plugins/somatic-framework/readme.txt

 == Changelog ==

+= 1.7.3 =
+* FIX save routines on external media and images don't die anymore if empty
+* NEW metabox field: "link"
+* metabox CSS tweaks

 = 1.7.2 =
 * FIX default behavior to not always show the toolbar on the front end [facepalm]
 * NEW users have toolbar off by default